Dale Bumpers College of Agricultural, Food & Life Sciences

 (THES)-AFLS-Human Environ Science

 Dr. Eunjoo Cho is an Assistant Professor in the School of Human Environmental Sciences at University of Arkansas.
 She received a B.S. degree in Apparel Design and Product Development and a M.S. degree in Apparel Merchandising at Hanyang University in Seoul, South Korea.
 She worked as an Associate Merchandiser at Sourcing & Vendor Development Korea, Branch office of Gap Inc. from 2003-2007.
 She supported the merchandising division at the head quarter in driving sales profitably through textile and apparel product sourcing, product development, costing, production execution, and quality assurance.
 She received a Ph.D. degree in Apparel Merchandising and Consumer Behavior at Iowa State University (ISU) and taught Retailing and CAD design courses at ISU from 2007-2011.
-She currently teaches AMPD 3043 Fashion Brand Management and AMPD 5043 Theories and Practices in Apparel Merchandising.
+She currently teaches AMPD 3043 Fashion Brand Management, AMPD 4023 Merchandising Applications, and AMPD 5043 Theories and Practices in Apparel Merchandising.

-- Global branding through experiential marketing
+- Global brand management through experiential marketing

-Fashion Retailing and Entrepreneurship
+Fashion retailing and entrepreneurship

 AMPD 3043 Fashion Brand Management (U of A – Undergraduate)